-What is PVA & Why is it in Your Laundry Pacs?
+What is PVA & Why is it in Your Laundry Pods?

 You may have heard that PVA in detergent packets is harmful—or even plastic.
-We’re here to tell you that this couldn’t be further from the truth.
+We’re here to tell you the truth.

 But we absolutely understand why you might be concerned about what PVA really is, which products contain PVA, and how products like laundry pacs affect the environment.
 So, is PVA plastic?